-The Site is located within an industrial area, which includes railroad tracks, a concrete plant and a City Wastewater Treatment Plant (WWTP).
+The Site is located within an industrial area that includes a major railroad line, a concrete plant, and a City of Superior Wastewater Treatment Plant (WWTP).
 The shoreline in the vicinity of the Site has evolved over time, primarily as a result of several phases of construction at the City’s WWTP, development of other industrial operations, and construction of railroad infrastructure.
-Just off the shoreline to the north, there is a boat slip.
-The boat slip has historically been maintained through periodic dredging events conducted over the years, in order to maintain adequate draft conditions.
-Overall, the distribution of impacted material is consistent with the former locations of features associated with historic MGP operations.
-However, some anomalous distributions are evident, primarily along utility alignments.
+Just off the shoreline to the north is the C Street Slip that has historically been maintained through periodic dredging events to maintain adequate draft conditions for deep draft vessels serving an adjacent lime processing plant.

 Foth helped finalize the site investigation report and perform a Pre-Design Investigation (PDI) necessary to fill data gaps and select the preferred remedial alternative for the upland and in-water areas.
 The most significant contaminants at the Site are volatile organic compounds, also called VOCs, such as benzene, toluene, ethylbenzene and xylenes (petroleum like), polynuclear aromatic hydrocarbons, or PAHs, and mercury.

 Following the multi-media (i.e., soil, groundwater, and sediment) PDI, Foth developed an updated Conceptual Site Model and 3D depictions of the nature and extent of contamination across the Site.
 Our team then prepared separate Remedial Action Options Reports (RAORs) to provide options for a remedial strategy to address the contamination in 1) upland soil and groundwater; and 2) in-water sediments.